xfold/LanguageBiasesInReddit/README.md

 </ul>

 # Setup
-TODO
 First, download or clone the repository.
 Once we have downloaded the repository we need to install all dependencies and libraries:
 ```python
 pip3 install -r requirements.txt
 ```
-Ready to run a toy experiment and see if everything is working (Python 3):
+Ready to run a toy experiment and see if everything is working (Python 3).
+This command will train a model for a small toy dataset collected from TheRedPill included in the project, estimate its gender biases towards women and men, and cluster them in concepts.
+Note that this process is only for testing if everything is working as expected, for more specific and accurate biases bigger datasets are required.
 ```python
 python3 Run.py
 ```
-Alos, take a look at the python notebook (.ipynb) for an step by step explanation
+Also, take a look at the python notebook (.ipynb), in which present an step by step exploration of the results
 ```python
 jupyter notebook
 ```